You may have heard a lot about type 2 diabetes, but do you know what it actually does to your body?

 Soon after these guidelines were recommended in 1977, type 2 diabetes prevalence increased dramatically, and it hasn’t slowed down since.

-Plus, when you eat too few calories, you’ll be exhausted, and struggle with constant hunger and cravings.
-The solution?
-If you want to lose weight, don’t just eat fewer calories on a high carb diet.
-Instead, switch to a low-carb, high fat diet that won’t cause blood sugar spikes.
-By keeping your blood sugar down, you’ll keep your insulin levels down, and unlock your body’s natural ability to burn its stored fat.
+When you eat too few calories, you typically feel exhausted and experience hunger and cravings.
+However, a low-carb, high fat diet can help keep your blood sugar and insulin levels down.
 It may seem counterintuitive, but to lose fat, you have to eat fat.
 This type of low-carb, high-fat diet is called a ketogenic diet.

 *I do not recommend making significant dietary changes without physician supervision, especially if you are on any medications.